 Prepare your activities: With a busy week ahead, it’s essential to have your activities and supplies ready.
 Keep yourself organized by creating a calendar or spreadsheet outlining each day’s activities and the necessary supplies.
 This way, you’ll be all set to go!

 Monday is all about music!
-Whether singing, dancing, or playing musical instruments, it is time to make some noise and have fun.
+Whether you’re singing, dancing, or playing musical instruments, it’s time to make some noise and have fun.

 Musical activities are a fantastic way for kids to grow their language and early literacy skills while encouraging movement.